-There has been some uncertainty as to whether an anti-suit injunction in aid of an arbitration is available in addition to an application for a stay of proceedings under Section 7 of the IAA (or Section 8 of the CAA).
-In general, the view is that both remedies are available and that similar principles that apply to anti-suit injunctions in respect of foreign proceedings would apply (see CSR Ltd v Cigna Insurance Australia (1997) 146 ALR 402 at [434 to 435]).
+There has been some uncertainty as to whether an anti-suit injunction in aid of an arbitration is available in addition to an 39 application for a stay of proceedings under Section 7 of the IAA (or Section 8 of the CAA).
+In general, the view is that both remedies are available and that similar principles would apply to antisuit injunctions in respect of foreign proceedings (see CSR Ltd v Cigna Insurance Australia (1997) 146 ALR 402 at [434 to 435]).